troglobit/troglobit.github.io/source/_posts/2015-06-30-howto-apache-with-gitweb-on-debian-8-dot-1.markdown

 that:

     editor /etc/apache2/sites-available/000-default.conf
+    service apache2 reload

 If you want to use that for your gitweb needs, then you're done!

 <!-- more -->

-Personally I wanted to setup http://git.troglobit.com and also to make sure to keep really short and pretty URLs to projects I host.
+For me, running http://troglobit.com/gitweb out of the box was not enough.
+I wanted to setup http://git.troglobit.com and also to make sure to keep really short and pretty URLs to projects I host.
 So the next part of this post is about how to set that up.

-My `000-default.conf` is for http://troglobit.com, so I created a new one for the sub-domain, `git.conf`:
+My `000-default.conf` is for http://troglobit.com, so I created a new one for the sub-domain:

     editor /etc/apache2/sites-available/git.conf